chainguard-dev/edu/content/chainguard/migration-guides/tutorial/index.md

 toc: true
 ---

-This article works through porting a small but complete application to use Chainguard Images.
-As we'll see, this is relatively straightforward, but it is important to be aware of some of the differences to other common images.

----
 ## TL;DR Porting Key Points

 * Chainguard Images have no shell or package manager by default.
 This is great for security, but